joenap/lazynet/README.md

 2015: The original concept was explored [here](https://stackoverflow.com/questions/31869593/yielding-a-value-from-a-coroutine-in-python-a-k-a-convert-callback-to-generato)

-2019: lazyhttp was developed over 3 days in a hackathon as an experiment and proof of concept.
-It is considered pre-alpha status.
+2019: Alpha status. lazyhttp was developed over 3 days in a hackathon as an experiment and proof of concept.
 It is not used in any production system today.

-2023: Updated to use current asyncio interface.
-Removed Tornado as a dependency, which used only for the thread policy.
-Considered beta now.
+2023: Beta Status.
+Updated to use current asyncio interface.
+Removed Tornado as a dependency, which was only used for the thread policy.